100+ Treasure Hunt Clues for You

 I am the beginning of the end, the end of every place.
 I am the beginning of eternity, the end of time and space.
 What am I?

-Answer: the letter “E”
+Answer: The letter “E”

 Where does a king go to get his crown replaced?

-Answer: The Dentist
+Answer: The dentist

 Which country would you GO to just for the SAKE of it?